ChristinaLK/blog/_posts/2015-04-04-teachable-moments.md

 ---
 layout: post
-Title: Teachable moments
+title: Teachable moments
-Date: 2015-04-04 14:00
+date: 2015-04-04 14:00
 categories:
    - stories
-tags: g
+tags:
    - git
    - version control
    - collaboration
    - true story
    - empowerment
-Slug: teachable-moments
+slug: teachable-moments
-Authors: Christina Koch
+authors: Christina Koch
 ---

 Welcome to the "teachable moments" hour, also known as "highlights of Christina's twitter this week" or "I git it!"